 As the contrast material passes through your body, you may experience a warm feeling which quickly subsides.

-You will be given verbal and written instructions on recovery and activity before you are released.
+When the procedure is completed, you will be given verbal and written instructions on recovery and activity before you are released to go home.